 - e.
 DOE Headquarters line management personnel must regularly review the results of DOE field organization oversight and other information to maintain awareness of site conditions and trends and to determine the effectiveness of field line management oversight processes.
-DOE Headquarters line management must establish appropriate oversight activities that are primarily focused on DOE field elements and may also include contractor activities as necessary, to review the adequacy of the scope and implementation of field office self-assessment activities, field office oversight activities, field office technical capabilities, and field office assurance systems. - f.
-Oversight of high consequence activities, such as high hazard nuclear operations, require additional rigor, such as Central Technical Authorities (CTA) for core nuclear safety functions.
+DOE Headquarters line management must establish appropriate oversight activities to review the adequacy of the scope and implementation of field office self-assessment activities, field office oversight activities, and field office assurance systems. - f.
+Oversight of high consequence activities, such as high hazard nuclear operations, require additional rigor, such as instituting Central Technical Authorities (CTA) for core nuclear safety functions.
 Oversight of operations with the potential for high consequence events such as nuclear facilities and operations require additional oversight that must include Headquarters awareness and assessment activities.
 For high-consequence nuclear operations, the CTAs will maintain awareness of the content of applicable DOE line oversight programs, plans, and processes, and contractor assurance systems by monitoring, evaluation and trend analyses, and by participation in oversight activities.
 The CTAs will also maintain awareness of the state of implementation of these line management programs, plans, and processes, and contractor assurance systems by monitoring associated assessment reports.
-The CTAs and their CNS/CDNS staffs will also conduct and participate in various DOE Headquarters line oversight review activities as defined in the associated Headquarters oversight programs.
+The CTA support staff will also conduct and participate in various DOE Headquarters line oversight review activities as defined in the associated Headquarters oversight programs.
 Based on these activities the CTA will communicate identified issues and trends to line management, provide advice concerning technical solutions or options, and be able to follow up to ensure proper closure or implementation. - g.
 The oversight program will provide a balance between reviews of documentation (e.g., plans, procedures, and records) and adequacy of implementation through performance tests and observation of actual work activities at the facilities. - h.
 Oversight program activities will provide for a similar balance between evaluations of systems (such as the DOE integrated safety management system and integrated safeguards and security management system), programs (e.g., radiation protection), facilities, and implementation of individual elements of those systems (e.g., specific work activities). - i.
 DOE line management oversight will coordinate assessment activities with site assurance system activities to promote efficient use of resources and may conduct some assessments jointly with contractors.
 However, DOE line management must maintain an adequate baseline oversight program that includes sufficient standalone assessments of contractor management systems and site programs.